 Whether you were injured on a specific date or developed symptoms over time, getting injured while working means that you have a Workers’ Compensation case.
 Under California law you are entitled to medical treatment, wage replacement benefits and compensation for permanent disability.
-It sounds simple, however the parties that are required to provide these benefits—billion dollar insurance companies—are profit driven entities focused on minimizing costs.
+It sounds simple, however, the parties that are required to provide these benefits—billion dollar insurance companies or employers—are profit driven entities focused on minimizing costs.
 This means they try to limit the care you receive, limit the wage replacement benefits paid and limit any permanent disability payments that you may be entitled to.
 Workers’ Compensation insurance companies have armies of lawyers, doctors and claims managers focused on closing your case with the minimum amount of treatment and compensation.

 Workers' Compensation lawyers are paid by contingency fee.
-In a contingent fee arrangement, the lawyer agrees to accept a fixed percentage of the total settlement.
+In a contingent fee arrangement, the lawyer agrees to accept a fixed percentage (15%) of the total settlement.
 This means the lawyer is paid only if they win you money.

 There are many issues that arise in Workers’ Compensation cases.